getify/You-Dont-Know-JS/async & performance/ch6.md

 Effectively benchmarking performance of a piece of code, especially to compare it to another option for that same code to see which approach is faster, requires careful attention to detail.

-Rather than rolling your own statistically valid benchmarking logic, just use the Benchmark.js library which does that for you.
-But be careful about how you author tests, because it's far too easy to construct a test which seems valid but that's actually flawed -- even tiny differences can skew the results to be completely unreliable.
+Rather than rolling your own statistically valid benchmarking logic, just use the Benchmark.js library, which does that for you.
+But be careful about how you author tests, because it's far too easy to construct a test that seems valid but that's actually flawed -- even tiny differences can skew the results to be completely unreliable.

-It's important to get as many test results from as many different environments as possible, to eliminate hardware/device bias, etc. jsPerf.com is a fantastic website for crowdsourcing performance benchmark test runs.
+It's important to get as many test results from as many different environments as possible to eliminate hardware/device bias. jsPerf.com is a fantastic website for crowdsourcing performance benchmark test runs.

-Many common performance tests unfortunately obsess about irrelevant microperformance details like `x++` vs `++x`.
+Many common performance tests unfortunately obsess about irrelevant microperformance details like `x++` versus `++x`.
 Writing good tests means understanding how to focus on big picture concerns, like optimizing on the critical path, and avoiding falling into traps like different JS engines' implementation details.

-Tail Call Optimization (TCO) is a required optimization as of ES6 that will make some recursive patterns pratical in JS where they would have been impossible otherwise.
-TCO allows a function call in the *tail position* of another function to happen without needing any extra resources, which means the engine no longer needs arbitrary restrictions on call stack depth for recursive algorithms.
+Tail call optimization (TCO) is a required optimization as of ES6 that will make some recursive patterns pratical in JS where they would have been impossible otherwise.
+TCO allows a function call in the *tail position* of another function to execute without needing any extra resources, which means the engine no longer needs to place arbitrary restrictions on call stack depth for recursive algorithms.